Tornado myths: During winter

 Because they generally require warm weather to form, tornadoes are uncommon in winter in the mid-latitudes.
 However, they can form, and tornadoes have even been known to travel over snow-covered surfaces.
 Deadly tornadoes are no exception: from 2000 to 2008, 135 of the 539 US tornado deaths occurred during meteorological winter (December through February).
 Tornadoes in winter may be more dangerous, since they tend to move faster than tornadoes at other times of the year.
+For instance, the violent and deadly 2021 Western Kentucky tornado formed on the evening of December 10, well into meteorological winter, and maintained a consistent forward speed of 60 mph, killing 57 and injuring more than 500.